GrantLJoseph/cf_ai_charlottes-misfits/README.md

 # AI Features
 The computer player's actions are controlled by GPT-OSS 120b.
 The chat is also connected got GPT-OSS, allowing you to ask for advice or ask questions about the rules of the game.
 The AI chat can see your hand and the other visible game state on screen.

+# Known issues
+Vertical displays are not supported.
+Small displays may not work well.
+The game was designed around a monitor form factor.
+Your millage may vary otherwise.